kartikay-bagla/jekyll-now/_posts/2019-01-05-Playing-With-Variables.md

 * Its pretty much an integer but with decimal and larger range.
 * -3.4 x 10^38 to 3.4 x 10^38 is its range.
+* But if we need more precision, we can use a `double`.
+It is same as a floating point number, but with an increased range i.e. 2.3 x 10^-308 to 1.7 x 10^308.

 ### Character Constant